samuelmartinezupm/NSGA-II-based-Satellite-Beam-Hopping-BH-Algorithm/README.md

   +4) FOM_calculation_demand_based_band_slots.m: Execution of the Demand-based (DB) BH algorithm, for comparative purposes.
 For each time slot, cell illumination [Ill], resource allocation ([B] and [P]) and link budget calculations are performed, determining the FoM: EC, UC, TTS.

   +5)  'NSGA_II_[', instance,'_', num2str(scenario), ']_result_','MAXFEs', num2str(maxFEs), '.P',num2str(popSize),'.i',init,'.cR', num2str(c_rate_LEO),'.mType', m_type_LEO,'.mRate', num2str(m_rate_LEO),'.lsType', ls_type, '.lsRate',num2str(ls_rate),'.users', num2str(n_users),'.r',num2str(run),'.mat': Instance result saving (NSGA-II + DB).

++ Statistical Confidence Analysis (Statistical_Confidence): it contains the funtions to compute the statistical confidence tables presented in Appendix A.2, to ensure the reliability of the observed differences across the tested configurations.

+  +1) HV_files_generation.m: for each scenario and operator configuration under study, generate a file with the 30 HV of each of the runs, comparing the pareto front with respect to the generated RPF (acumulado_SCENARIO.txt.pf) by making use of Aux_functions/hv.jar.

+  +2) HV_statistic_confidence.m: once HV are computed and normalized with respect to RPF, for each scenario matlab/statistics.m and matlab/chessmat.m functions are executed, for statistical checkout between operator condiguration.
+We first check for the normality and homocedasticity of the samples.
+Depending on the output of these tests, an ANOVA I, Welch or Kruskal-Wallis is used to check the difference of the samples.
+A post-hoc test that corrects statistically accumulated errors is undertaken.
+We have used a 95\% confidence level for all these test, and summarized this information in a graphical (the tables from Appendix A.2 that are generated) form rather than including the raw p-values.
+Indeed, both triangles in the figures indicate that the statistical procedure has resulted in a p-value below 0.05.
+It is either upward o downward if the central value of the sample is higher or lower, respectively.
+The spot is left empty if the p-value is greater than or equal 0.05.

 NOTE: Demand-based (DB) BH algorithm is available at: https://github.com/samuelmartinezupm/Demand-based-Satellite-Beam-Hopping-BH-Algorithm

 ## Contact